 Rabies: A deadly viral disease.
 Any pet that is seen at our hospital needs to have a current Rabies vaccine administered at the time of the appointment or have proof of a current Rabies vaccine.
 An animal's first Rabies vaccine is given at 12-15 weeks of age and then yearly to every three years thereafter.

 Bordetella (Kennel Cough): Airborne upper respiratory virus.
 Not just for pets that board or are groomed.
-Virus is airborne and can be picked up from neighbor's dogs, dog parks, walking on bike trails, etc. Given in two rounds at 12 and 15 weeks.
-Then given yearly thereafter
+Virus is airborne and can be picked up from neighbor's dogs, dog parks, walking on bike trails, etc. We currently use the oral bordetella vaccine which is a single oral administration, then given yearly thereafter

 Influenza: Upper respiratory virus.
 No dog has immunity because the virus is a mutated strain of equine influenza.
 All pets are at risk.
 Infected pets are non-symptomatic while shedding/spreading the virus.
 Given in two rounds at 9 and 12 weeks of age then yearly thereafter.